Age of consent in the United States: Rules for U.S. military

-District of Columbia
+Washington, D.C.

-The age of consent in the District of Columbia is 16 with a close-in-age exemption for those within four years of age.
+The age of consent in Washington, D.C. (formally called the District of Columbia) is 16 with a close-in-age exemption for those within four years of age.
 However, sexual relations between people 18 or older and people under 18 are illegal if they are in a "significant relationship".
 According to the Code of the District of Columbia, a relationship is considered "significant" if one of the partners is: